 Brain stimulation, especially that performed with non-invasive techniques[endnote Transcranial magnetic stimulation: http://it.wikipedia.org/wiki/Stimolazione_magnetica_transcranica], will improve learning times and ways: transcranial stimulation methods currently include magnetic or electrical impulses sent to a subject through a helmet to modulate the neuronal excitability of some parts of our brain, to increase their performance.

 Internet and collective knowledge will be used (with the increasingly widespread diffusion of mobile devices) to improve the approach to work and the exchange of knowledge, especially in relation to complex problems: the Wiki and Social model could merge to create a mixed knowledge system between 'stable' information and information that can be updated virtually in real time.

 To date, physical advancement has essentially been developed in relation to function recovery: in the next decade, many new applications will extend the field.

-With the growth of the average age in the workforce, more and more people will be looking for systems capable of maintaining perceptual abilities for a long time and reversing the decline of functions.
+With the growth of the average age in the workforce, more and more people will be looking for systems that can preserve perceptual abilities for a long time and reverse the decline in functions.
 New generation hearing implants will improve listening and communication skills (first in military scenarios, then in civilian ones).
-New vision repair and improvement techniques will also have a good spread: retinal implants, gene transfers and photoreceptor transplantation of the eye are currently under development.
+New vision repair and improvement techniques will also be widely used: retinal implants, gene transfers and photoreceptor transplantation of the eye are currently under development.